 ADA/504 APPEAL PROCEDURES FOR ACCOMMODATION DENIALS

-The University of Wisconsin-Madison ADA/504 Coordinator (ADAC) or designee reviews appeals made by students or applicants for admission, employees and applicants for employment, visitors or program participants hereafter referred to as the “Appealing Party” when an accommodation has been denied.
+The University of Wisconsin-Madison ADA/504 Coordinator (ADAC) or designee reviews appeals made by students or applicants for admission, employees, visitors or program participants hereafter referred to as the “Appealing Party” when an accommodation has been denied.
 Appeals must be filed within 30 days of the accommodation denial.

 To appeal the accommodation denial, the Appealing Party must address in writing one or more of the following bases for appeal:

 - Identify the facts in the record which do not support the accommodation denial and explain why those facts warrant a different outcome;

 - Identify new facts that were not known and could not have been discovered during the interactive process and state how these new facts would change the analysis and decision.

 - Identify how the denial was based on factors proscribed by state or federal law.

 The Appealing Party must also identify any other internal university appeals, grievances or complaints that have been filed related to the same facts.